 Photo by Allan Barnes

-The Wet Plate Collodion Workshop with Allan Barnes (Two sessions – SMC Campus)
+The Wet Plate Collodion Workshop with Allan Barnes (In-Person – Two sessions)

 10:00 am - 4:00 pm